gstsdev/armor-lib/README.md

 [![armor-lib Downloads](https://img.shields.io/packagist/dt/14mpr0gr4mm3r/armor-lib)](https://packagist.org/packages/14mpr0gr4mm3r/armor-lib/stats)
 [![armor-lib License](https://img.shields.io/packagist/l/14mpr0gr4mm3r/armor-lib)](https://github.com/14mPr0gr4mm3r/armor-lib/blob/master/LICENSE)

-Armor (**A** **R**outing and **MOR**e Things Framework) aims to be an useful routing (and more things) framework for back-end developers.
+Armor (**A** **R**outing and **MOR**e Things Framework) aims to be an useful routing framework for PHP developers.

 It implements classes and methods to handle requests and respond them.
-At first, it seems to be very "contentless".
-However, it can be quite powerful, as it can receive **extensions**, or the famous "**plugins**", whatever you like to call it.
+Besides this, it can receive **extensions**, or the famous "**plugins**", whatever you like to call it.

-Below, you can get started on installing it, using it to handle requests and, for now, creating templates and sending them as response, by using the "native extension", _ArmorTemplating_ (well, this name may change along the time).
+Below, you can get started on how to install it, how to use it to handle requests and, for now, how to create templates and send them as response, by using the "native extension" (in future versions, the extensions will be separate libraries), _ArmorUI_.

 ## Getting Started